DavoDC/CITS3003_Template/README.md

 ## Important Note for Mac Users
 - The folder structure will work just fine for you.
-- But the files in Lab1 (makefile, CPP, shaders) will require a bit of editing before they can work.
+- But the files in Lab1 (CPP file, makefile, shaders) will require a bit of editing before they can work.
 - I have added comments mentioning 'Mac' where these changes to need to occur.
-- So to make the changes, just search for 'Mac' and follow the instructions.
+- So to make the changes, for the CPP file, makefile and shaders just search for 'Mac' and follow the instructions in the comments.

 ## A Link Back to My Guide